 To receive mileage reimbursement, the student must complete the online Internship Mileage Request.
-Form located at : https://wartburgseminary.wufoo.com/forms/zl2f7am1h2o0hf/

-This link can also be found at MyWTS/Student/Contextual Education/Internship.
+This link can also be found on the Intern's Internship Castle Commons Page: MN 370

 Please allow 2-3 weeks for delivery of your check.

 Please Note: When returning FROM internship, all three (3) SIGNED final evaluations (Supervisor, Internship Committee and Intern's) must be received by the Contextual Education Office before a mileage check will be dispersed.